rfitkin90/Clicky_Game/README.md

 1. Click on each kitten exactly once to win.

-2. Each time you click a kitten, the order will shuffle and you will have to remember which ones you have clicked.
+2. Each time you click a kitten, the order will shuffle and you will have to remember which ones you have already clicked.

-3. If you repeat a click on a kitten you have clicked, you lose and have to start over.
+3. If you repeat a click on the same kitten, you lose and have to start over.